-Beginning April 17 the Rio Las Vegas is saying “aloha!” all weekend long as the Pure Aloha Festival, presented by Vizzun Entertainment dances its way into the city.
+Beginning April 16th, the Rio Las Vegas is saying “aloha!” as the Pure Aloha Festival, presented by Vizzun Entertainment dances its way into the city.
 The biannual event features more than 100 island craft & merchandise booths, authentic food vendors, evening concerts and a large carnival with midway rides.
 And like everything Las Vegas puts on, this Aloha Festival is chalk full of food and entertainment you just can’t find anywhere else, except for Hawaii of course!

 As far as entertainment goes, guests can watch the Hula dance as dance groups from across the country perform the popular Hawaii dance.
 The 45-minute performance features as many as 170 hula dancers, aged 3 to 80.

 There will also be plenty of concerts available for an additional fee.
-On Saturday, the festival will hold the biggest Spring Break concert featuring island music in Las Vegas, as the hottest musicians come together and celebrate the spirit of Hawaii.
-Headlining the show is Na Hoku Hanohano, multi-award-winner Fuji, along with Spawnbreezie, Bonafide and New Zealand’s House of Shem.
-Doors open at 4 p.m. and the concert starts at 5 p.m.
+On Friday, April 17th, the festival will hold the biggest Spring Break concert featuring island music in Las Vegas, as the hottest musicians come together and celebrate the spirit of Hawaii.
+Headliners include J Boog and Ekolu with special guest performances by Micah G and Inna Vision.
+There will also be a second concert on Saturday, April 18th, featuring performances by Anuhea, SpawnBreezie and New Age Tribe.

 Pure Aloha Festival Event Dates & Hours